.png)

 A Cathedral Town, a Stone-Paved Alley, and the Weight of a Two-Star Meal

+Duomo is a two-Michelin-star restaurant in Ragusa, Italy, serving modern Sicilian haute cuisine at about $180 per person.
 The approach sets the tone before anything reaches the table.
 Via Capitano Bocchieri cuts through the Baroque quarter of Ragusa Ibla, a UNESCO-listed district of honey-colored palazzi and narrow cobbled lanes where the cathedral facade dominates every sightline.
 Walking toward Duomo in the early evening, with the stone cooling and the square nearly empty, you are already in a particular kind of ritual: the slow, purposeful arrival that two-Michelin-star dining in a provincial Italian city demands.
 There is no velvet rope, no doorman theater.
 The entrance is quiet and the dining room, described by Michelin inspectors as bright and welcoming, is small enough that the meal has a chamber-music quality from the first moment you sit down.

 Southern Italy's fine-dining tier has always occupied an uncomfortable position between the country's northern prestige circuit and the Mediterranean's appetite for informal abundance.
 Ragusa is not Milan or Florence, and that distance is part of the point.
 The restaurants earning serious recognition in Sicily tend to do so by arguing that the island's larder, its volcanic soils, its Arab-Norman-Spanish culinary heritage, represents a tradition worth treating with the same rigour applied to Piedmont or Emilia.
-Duomo has been making that argument since it earned its first Michelin star, and the second star confirmed that the argument had been heard.
+Duomo has been making that argument since it earned its stars, and the second star confirmed that the argument had been heard.
 Among comparable Italian addresses, it sits in a peer group that includes Piazza Duomo in Alba and Le Calandre in Rubano: technically rigorous, regionally committed, operating well outside the metropolitan restaurant economy.

-Get Exclusive Access →The Ritual of the Meal Itself
+The Ritual of the Meal Itself

 The contemporary Italian tasting format at this level follows a grammar that diners arriving from, say, Osteria Francescana in Modena or Enrico Bartolini in Milan will recognize: a progression of small courses, seasonal produce as the structural spine, house-made preparations woven through the menu, and a pace calibrated to extend rather than rush the experience.
 What distinguishes Duomo within that format is the degree to which the cooking insists on Sicilian specificity.
 The kitchen, under chef and owner Ciccio Sultano, treats the island's regional repertoire not as nostalgia but as raw material for contemporary elaboration.
 Michelin's inspectors noted recipes that are often regionally inspired with clever personalized twists, and the autumn menu they reviewed highlighted venison with cauliflower, almonds, and Barbera wine sauce alongside a panna cotta with persimmon coulis, a pairing that reads as Sicilian in its sweetness calibration even as the technique is firmly contemporary.